zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     wfApp.Extensions.Add(sw);
     ```

-4. Fügen Sie folgenden Handler für das `Completed`-Ereignis hinzu.
-Sobald ein Workflow erfolgreich abgeschlossen ist, wird die Anzahl der Durchläufe zum Schätzen der Zahl im Statusfenster angezeigt.
-Bei Beendigung des Workflows werden die Ausnahmeinformationen, die zur Beendigung geführt haben, angezeigt.
-Am Ende des Handlers wird die `GameOver`-Methode aufgerufen, durch die der abgeschlossene Workflow aus der Workflowliste entfernt wird.
+4.  <span data-ttu-id="10a32-265">Fügen Sie folgenden Handler für das `Completed`-Ereignis hinzu.</span><span class="sxs-lookup"><span data-stu-id="10a32-265">Add the following handler for the `Completed` event.</span></span> <span data-ttu-id="10a32-266">Sobald ein Workflow erfolgreich abgeschlossen ist, wird die Anzahl der Durchläufe zum Schätzen der Zahl im Statusfenster angezeigt.</span><span class="sxs-lookup"><span data-stu-id="10a32-266">When a workflow successfully completes, the number of turns taken to guess the number is displayed to the status window.</span></span> <span data-ttu-id="10a32-267">Bei Beendigung des Workflows werden die Ausnahmeinformationen, die zur Beendigung geführt haben, angezeigt.</span><span class="sxs-lookup"><span data-stu-id="10a32-267">If the workflow terminates, the exception information that caused the termination is displayed.</span></span> <span data-ttu-id="10a32-268">Am Ende des Handlers wird die `GameOver`-Methode aufgerufen, durch die der abgeschlossene Workflow aus der Workflowliste entfernt wird.</span><span class="sxs-lookup"><span data-stu-id="10a32-268">At the end of the handler the `GameOver` method is called, which removes the completed workflow from the workflow list.</span></span>

     ```vb
     wfApp.Completed = _